 Basically, any Fortune 1000 parts company should provide adequate parts.
-Here's an acceptable that includes pump and seals.
-Shop and compare prices, including shipping costs, for the best deals.
-Delco timing belt kit
+Here's an acceptable that includes pump and seals, and here's Delco timing belt kit that includes an OEM Aisin Water Pump like this one.
+Shop and compare prices, including shipping costs, for the best deals. another

 5SFE Timing Belt Component Diagrams for the Camry

 Step By Step: Replacing Timing Belt and Other Parts

 The steps and pictures below take you through the following procedures:

 - Engine Mount and Timing Belt Cover Removal

 - Timing Belt / Oil Seal Replacement

 - Water Pump Removal and Installation

 - Timing Belt Installation

 Power Steering and Accessory Belt Removal